aparnaadiraju92/spooky-author-kaggle-Python-/README.md

 Out of all the available definitions on the web, the definition that caught my attention was provided by SAS firm in their website.
 Which states: "Predictive analytics is the use of data, statistical algorithms and machine learning techniques to identify the likelihood of future outcomes based on historical data.
 The goal is to go beyond knowing what has happened to providing a best assessment of what will happen in the future."

-*What is the competition about?*
+***What is the project about?***

 This competition can be considered as a classic example for predictive modelling and analysis.
 Competition wants us to train a model based on the given train set, which contains text from various novels written by three writers Edgar Allen Poe (EAP), Mary Shelley (MWS), HP Lovecraft (HPL).
-Our final goal here is to predict author name for the test dataset which contains only text from the above mentioned authors in random.
+The final goal here is to predict author name for the test dataset which contains only text from the above mentioned authors in random.

 Programming Language: Python

 Type of problem : Classification

-Algorithm used for training: Logistic Regression, Naive Bayes, KNN Classification, Decision Trees, Random Forest, XGBoost
+Algorithms used for training: Logistic Regression, Naive Bayes, KNN Classification, Decision Trees, Random Forest, XGBoost

 # 2. Analysis

-**Approach to the solution**
+**Approach to the solution** [Code](https://github.com/aparnaadiraju92/spooky-author-kaggle-python-/blob/master/Output%20screenshots/Code.py)

-Let's divide our analysis into 4 parts:
+Let's divide our analysis into 5 parts:

 ###### #--------Part-1--------#